kareemy/Homework3_Solution/README.md

 1. Select the first game in the list.
 Answer the following question in this `README.md` file:

-What is the exact data type of this query result? **Replace this with your answer**
+What is the exact data type of this query result? **Game object because the query returns just ONE result.**

 2. Select the first THREE games.
 Answer the following question:

-What is the exact data type of *this* query result? **Replace this with your answer**
+What is the exact data type of *this* query result? **The exact data type is IEnumerable<Game>.
+IEnumberable<> is the data type used by LINQ when querying in-memory data stores like lists**

 3. Select the 3 games after the first 4 games.
 4. Select games with peak players over 100,000 in both Method and Query Syntax.